Promoting Your Book

 Typical Publishing Costs

-Publishing costs over $2500 may seem like a lot when the average self-published book makes less than $500, but it’s really just a down payment on the success of your book.
-In fact, it’s the book marketing and promotion that gets expensive.
+Publishing costs over $2500 may seem like a lot when the average self-published book makes less than $500, but it’s just a down payment on the success of your book.
+Marketing and promotion are where the true costs lie.
 The costs can add up quickly, so where do you spend your dollars to get the biggest bang for the buck?

 Book Promotion Costs

 Let’s look at some of the most popular promotion services:

 - Paid Reviews: $425 for services like Kirkus, but there is no guarantee you will receive a positive review.